 Reducing the risk of these accidents are best achieved by strengthening the ankle muscles through exercise and a healthy diet.
 Wearing the right-sized sneaker, whether high-top or low-top, that fits comfortably is also a must.

-How do I keep my kicks, especially my white high-top sneakers clean and spotless?
+How do I keep my kicks, especially my white high-top lifestyle sneakers clean and spotless?

 Keeping high-top sneakers in tip-top condition can be hard, but the extra efforts are worth it.
 Here are some ways to keep those shoes in pristine condition.
 Take note, however, that the methods mentioned below may/may not apply to all kinds of materials.

-How can I prevent the white or icy soles on my high-top kicks from turning yellow?
+How can I prevent the white or icy soles on my high-top shoes from turning yellow?

 Soles turn yellow due to the process of oxidation, a chemical reaction prompted by the exposure of a material to oxygen.
 Sadly, this is unavoidable although there are several things we can do to slow it down.
 Here’s a couple:

-What to do to keep feet dry and odor-free when wearing high-top sneakers?
+What to do to keep feet dry and odor-free when wearing high-top shoes?

 Feet tend to sweat more and moisture is inclined to build up faster on women’s and men’s high-top sneakers due to its lack of breathability.
 These often cause stinky feet and who wants that?
 Prevent stink or get rid of stench with the help of these: